-November 17th is Take a Hike Day!
+November 17th is Take a Hike Day but any day can be a great day to take a hike.
 Hiking can be defined as walking from a lower to higher elevation, usually by way of outdoor trails or paths.
 Nebraska's varied terrain offers infinite hiking opportunities for families.

 Children, especially those ages 5 and under, and adults new to hiking may do best with a shorter adventure.
 The goal is to enjoy being active outdoors.
 Try stepping out on a neighborhood park trail for a short distance.
 Be on the lookout for the perfect walking stick.
 Observe the surroundings and talk about what you see, hear, smell and feel.
 Young children might find making their own paths through backyard leaves a fun way to "take a hike."